analytium/sas9api/README.md

 When debugging applications, you can check the *app.log* for the latest logging.

-You can change the logging level to your exceptions in the *application.yml* file, check the `logging` prefix based properties.
+You can change the logging level to your exceptions.

+> For more details, please check the `logging` prefix based properties in the *application.yml* file.

 ### Swagger UI Authentication